vadolasi/refluxo-engine/README.md

 Every execution step is serializable.
 Pause a flow, save it to a database, and resume it days later.

-### 🛡️ Strict Schemas
+### 🛡️ Validation & Strict Schemasype Safety

-Native integration with JSON Schema (via Ajv) to ensure data integrity between nodes.
+Refluxo supports any validation library that implements [Standard Schema](https://standardschema.dev).
+You can use the popular [Zod](https://zod.dev), [Valibot](https://valibot.dev) for a small bundle size, [TypeBox](https://github.com/sinclairzx81/typebox) or [ArkType](https://arktype.io) for better peformance, or any other.

+If you store your schema outside code, like in a database, you can write a logic to convert it to a Standad Schema object, for a example, [read the docs](#)

 ### 🧠 Powerful Expressions

-Uses JEXL to allow dynamic data mapping similar to n8n syntax.
+Uses JEXL to allow dynamic data mapping similar to n8n.

 ### ⏸ Human-in-the-loop